 Studying for an MBA at an AMBA-accredited School automatically allows students to become part of the AMBA membership network.
 This is comprised of 45,000 MBA students and graduates in 150 countries and exists to help students and graduates forge new connections and business partnerships beyond their chosen Business School.

 Members will also be invited to events all over the world, and webinars to provide them with continual learning and networking opportunities.
-AMBA membership gives students and graduates access to business strategy thought leadership, ground breaking research, career advice and access to an exclusive an MBA jobs portal.
+AMBA membership gives students and graduates access to business strategy thought leadership, groundbreaking research, career advice and access to an exclusive MBA jobs portal.
 Membership is completely free for those who studied at or are currently studying at an accredited School.

-If you’re thinking about studying an MBA, you can find out more and access a wealth of resources that can help you make the right decision, using our MBA guide: https://www.associationofmbas.com/mbaguide/
+If you’re thinking about studying an MBA, you can find out more and access a wealth of resources to help you make the right decision.
+Check out the Association of MBAs guide.